Jacobite Steam Train

 Hogwarts Express

-In J.K.
-Rowling’s Harry Potter series, the Hogwarts Express is the magical train that transports students from Platform 9¾ at King’s Cross Station in London to Hogsmeade Station near Hogwarts School of Witchcraft and Wizardry.
+In the world of Harry Potter, the Hogwarts Express is the magical train that transports students from Platform 9¾ at King’s Cross Station in London all the way to Hogsmeade Station.

-This train, depicted as a scarlet steam engine, has become an iconic element of the Harry Potter universe, representing the gateway between the mundane world and the magical one.
+This gleaming scarlet steam engine is an iconic element in the story, representing the gateway between the everyday world and the magical one at the Hogwarts School of Witchcraft and Wizardry.

 In the real world, West Coast Railways provided the gleaming black steam engine and scarlet-coloured carriages to Warner Bros for the filming of “The Philosopher’s Stone” and others in this magical film series.